 Waikiki Beach is the city’s popular and beautiful area with restaurants along the sand, swimming areas, outrigger canoes rides, and free activities such as hula shows, ukulele lessons, and lei making in the outdoor International Marketplace.

 Just east of Honolulu (best reached by rental car) is our favorite area on the island.
 Hanauma Bay is perfect for gentle snorkeling.
 Lanikai and Kailua Beaches offer the best sunrise views and are our favorite beaches for early morning battles with jetlag.

 Just north of these sugar-white beaches is Kaneohe which has sweet farm tours at the Tropical Macadamia Nut Farm, and adventure tours at Kualoa Ranch, with its film scenes from popular movies.

 Ho’omaluhia Botanical Gardens is also nearby and is the perfect place for an easy hike in nature with paved stroller-friendly paths and even fishing at the pond.

 Families love the amenities at the Hilton Hawaiian Village with its beachfront property and calm saltwater lagoon for little ones.
 The Aston Waikiki Sunset is the perfect budget-friendly option complete with a full kitchen.

-Indianapolis, the capital of Midwestern state Indiana, is another city you should consider visiting with your kids.
+Indianapolis, the capital of Midwestern state Indiana, is one of the best US cities for kids.
 Located smack in the center of the USA, it plays a hub for several major interstate highways, giving it the moniker of Crossroads of America.